Short story from rural Japan

 The girl took care of him for 10 days straight without sleeping herself.
 When the youg man recovered, he went with the old man to the beach where the girl was gathering seaweed and catching sea cucumbers.
 They built a fire from the tree branches that were scattered on the shore.
 The old man explained that the branches were dropped by migrating wild geese.

-If you want to know whose memorial service the title in the main picture refers to, go buy Red Snow, available from Amazon.com. – February 5, 2011
+If you want to know whose memorial service the title in the main picture refers to, go get Red Snow. – February 5, 2011